7 Facts from our Myriad Genetics Review

 Women may also choose to receive another report called a riskScore.
 The riskScore combines a testing panel validated by medical societies with a hereditary cancer quiz.
 This provides a prediction of five-year and lifetime risk for breast cancer.

 This genetic test may be covered by health insurance.
 According to the company, three out of four people pay $0 for testing.

 Review of Myriad Genetics reproductive tests

 The company also offers genetic testing before and during pregnancy.
 These Myriad genetic testing pregnancy options include:

-- Foresight Carrier Risk Screen ($295).
-This genetic test identifies a couple’s risk of passing on an inherited condition to their child.
+- Foresight Carrier Risk Screen: This genetic test identifies a couple’s risk of passing on an inherited condition to their child.
 Couples can use this test before or during pregnancy.
 The test covers more than 175 inherited conditions that are clinically significant.

 Some chromosome conditions include Trisomy 21 and Trisomy 18, which cause Down syndrome and Edwards syndrome, respectively.
 This test can also look for abnormal numbers of sex chromosomes or deletions in chromosomes.

 The company offers a financial assistance program and interest-free payment plan options.

 Review of Myriad Genetics precision medicine tests

 Myriad offers a couple of products designed to help individuals and their doctors use genetic information to inform treatment options.
 These tests include:

 GeneSight Psychotropic Test ($330): This genetic test looks for mutations in genes that may affect how an individual responds to medications for treating mental illnesses.
-This test is based on research established by Assurex Health, which Myriad acquired in 2016.
+This test is based on research established by Assurex Health, which Myriad acquired in 2016 and renamed Myriad Neuroscience.
 The test is now offered through this division.

 Medicare and Medicaid cover the cost for this test, and most private insurers cover part of the costs.
 According to the company, most patients will pay less than $330.

 myChoice CDX ($4040): This genetic test looks for mutations, insertions, deletions, and large chromosomal rearrangements in the BRCA1 and BRCA2 genes.
 The test uses samples from the person’s tumor.